 If uninfected, treat the feet by soaking them in either salt or warm soapy water.
 Drying them thoroughly, applying a mild antiseptic solution, and bandaging the toe will make a difference.

 However, if the athlete takes proper care of their feet, ingrown toenails can be certainly prevented.
 Make sure your shoes are long and wide enough.
-Don't forget that socks come in sizes as well.
+Remember that socks come in sizes as well.
 Cut your nails straight across.
 Keep your toenail clipper clean.
 Treat fungus as soon as it shows it's ugly head!
 And most impartantly, do not pick at them or try to perform bathroom surgery!